IntersectAustralia/hcsvlab-docs/RLibrary.md

 ### emuSX

-The emuSX library is linked with the wrassp and hcsvlab libraries and allows integration with emu.
-An item list obtained using the hcsvlab package can then be passed into emuSX to obtain an emu segment list:

-    item_list <- client$get_item_list("http://app.hcsvlab.org.au/item_lists/1")
-    getSegmentList(item_list)
+emuSX is now a required package for the hcsvlab package and is required to be installed before being able to use it